Slavery & Human Trafficking Statement - 2024

 • Recruitment and Selection Policy: TRFS is an equal opportunities employer and is committed to applying fair, effective and professional recruitment and selection methods across the organisation.
 In line with the TRFS Equal Opportunities Policy and the Equality Act 2010, all applicants will be considered solely on their ability to do the job against unbiased selection criteria and not on the basis of their age, disability, gender, gender reassignment, marriage and civil partnership, ethnic group, religion and belief, and/or sexual orientation.
 The Safer Recruitment & Selection Policy contains guidance which will ensure compliance with relevant employment legislation with regards to checking eligibility to work in the UK and obtaining required background checks.
 TRFS aims to ensure all staff involved in recruitment and selection decisions are appropriately trained and follow the policy statement.

 • Supplier/Procurement code of conduct: The organisation is committed to ensuring that its suppliers adhere to the highest standards of ethics.
 Where applicable, suppliers are required to demonstrate that they provide safe working conditions where necessary, treat workers with dignity and respect, and act ethically and within the law in their use of labour.
+The organisation works with suppliers to ensure that they meet the standards of the code and improve their worker's working conditions.
+All suppliers are asked to confirm that they understand and comply with the Modern Slavery Act 2015.

 • Agency workers policy: The organisation uses only vetted, reputable employment agencies to source labour and always verifies the practices of any new agency it is using before accepting workers from that agency.
 This includes verification of right to live and work in the UK, references from other organisations, confirmation of training standards and work experience.
 Failure to confirm the basic verification checks will result in an agency not being permitted to provide staff.

 • The Richmond Fellowship Scotland is aware that there are recruitment pressures within the Social Care Sector and that there is a heightened risk for exploitation in the Sector.
-This has been highlighted in the media recently[1]in respect of third parties involved in the recruitment of non-UK Nationals following the addition of social care work roles to the Shortage Occupation List and subsequent visa eligibility.
+This has been highlighted in the media recently in respect of third parties involved in the recruitment of non-UK Nationals following the addition of social care work roles to the Shortage Occupation List and subsequent visa eligibility.
 We will be vigilant to this and raise awareness of such risks amongst our workforce.

 Signed for The Richmond Fellowship Scotland by